-If you were a resident of Norfolk Island for the full year

-- you can claim full exemption for the year (365 days).
+If you were a resident of Norfolk Island for the full year, then you can claim full exemption for the year (365 days).

-If you were a resident of Norfolk Island for only part of the year and
+If you were a resident of Norfolk Island for only part of the year and then you can claim full exemption for that period that you were a resident of Norfolk Island.

-- you did not have a spouse or a dependent child for that period or - your spouse and all your dependants were in an exemption category for that period - you can claim full exemption for that period that you were a resident of Norfolk Island.
+- you did not have a spouse or a dependent child for that period, or - your spouse and all your dependants were in an exemption category for that period